openvinotoolkit/openvino/docs/notebooks/pytorch-onnx-to-openvino-with-output.rst

 .. parsed-literal::

-    DEPRECATION: pytorch-lightning 1.6.5 has a non-standard dependency specifier torch>=1.8.*. pip 24.1 will enforce this behaviour change.
+    DEPRECATION: pytorch-lightning 1.6.3 has a non-standard dependency specifier torch>=1.8.*. pip 24.1 will enforce this behaviour change.
 A possible replacement is to upgrade to a newer version of pytorch-lightning or contact the author to suggest that they release a version with a conforming dependency specifiers.
 Discussion can be found at https://github.com/pypa/pip/issues/12063
-    ERROR: pip's dependency resolver does not currently take into account all the packages that are installed.
-This behaviour is the source of the following dependency conflicts. pytorch-lightning 1.6.5 requires protobuf<=3.20.1, but you have protobuf 5.27.0 which is incompatible. tensorflow 2.12.0 requires protobuf!=4.21.0,!=4.21.1,!=4.21.2,!=4.21.3,!=4.21.4,!=4.21.5,<5.0.0dev,>=3.20.3, but you have protobuf 5.27.0 which is incompatible. tensorflow-metadata 1.14.0 requires protobuf<4.21,>=3.20.3, but you have protobuf 5.27.0 which is incompatible. tf2onnx 1.16.1 requires protobuf~=3.20, but you have protobuf 5.27.0 which is incompatible.
     Note: you may need to restart the kernel to use updated packages.

 Preparation
 -----------

+`back to top ⬆️ <#Table-of-contents:>`__

 Imports
 ~~~~~~~

+`back to top ⬆️ <#Table-of-contents:>`__

 .. code:: ipython3